alljoyn/extras-webdocs/docs/develop/debug/common-issues.md

 Below is a list of common issues, debugging tricks, and solutions.

-## AllJoyn&trade; discover is not working in Android
+## The AllJoyn&trade; discover feature is not working in Android

 ### Check the setup